secbrief/secbrief.github.io/_posts/2014-03-30-obtaining-nuclear-weapons-so-easy-a-caveman-can-do-it.md

 ---
 layout: post
-title: Obtaining Nuclear Weapons - So Easy a Caveman Can Do It
+title: Obtaining Nuclear Weapons&#58; So Easy a Caveman Can Do It
 author: C. Cherry
 published: 30-Mar-2014
 description: There are many reasons that states pursue nuclear weapons, numerous options available to them in the pursuit thereof, and regrettably, insufficient means to prevent a state with sufficient resources from acquiring nuclear weapons once it is determined to do so.